 Here are some ways you can add dry fruits to your diet.

-• Include whole or chopped, raw or dry-roasted nuts, such as almonds and cashews, mixed with dried fruits, such as prunes, dried strawberries, and figs, to your diet as a healthy snack to curb sweet cravings.
+- Include a healthy snack composed of whole or chopped, raw or dry-roasted nuts, such as almonds and cashews, mixed with dried fruits, such as prunes, dried strawberries.

 Dry Fruit Milkshake Recipes For Pregnant Women